 4. understand your LIFESTYLE

-Most of us have a work and a weekend life so it may be necessary to create two different daily uniforms.
-Whatever the case, don't breeze over this step because you want your look to be practical and fit the reality of your day-to-day.
+Most of us have a work and a weekend life so it may also be necessary to create two different daily uniforms.
+Whatever the case, don't breeze over this step when creating your daily uniform because you want your look to be practical and fit the reality of your day-to-day.

 5. consider your BUDGET

 Having a daily uniform doesn't necessarily mean wearing the exact same items everyday (though to each his own).

 You'll have to consider your budget and think about which items you'll need quite a few of because it would be too much to keep them clean (e.g. white tees), and which items you only need a few of because you can easily wear them frequently (e.g. black jeans).

 The great thing about the daily uniform concept is that it is inherently budget-friendly.
 Wearing the same thing allows you to significantly cut down on shopping and will save you hundreds (if not thousands) of dollars each season.

 My capsule wardrobe e-course includes a worksheet for determining your budget so you don't overspend when re-building your closet.